bowenwen/llama-at-home/README.md

 ### 4. Configuring model parameters for alpaca lora

 Commonly, HuggingFace models will come with a `config.json` which you can use to add your own configurations, some common parameters are shown before.
-See [HuggingFace Documentation] for more.
+See [HuggingFace Documentation](https://huggingface.co/docs/transformers/main/main_classes/model#transformers.PreTrainedModel.generate) for more info.

 ```json
 {